Why do the most advanced drone defense systems stop working?

 How has the market for anti-drone systems changed, what new threats are emerging, and why are modern defense systems quickly losing their effectiveness?
-Natalia Kotlyar, Deputy Director for Business Development at the "Vector" Research Institute, part of the "Ruselectronics" holding, shared her insights on these issues.
-According to her, significant changes have occurred in Russia's drone security sector over the past year.
+Natalia Kotlyar, Deputy Director for Business Development at the Vector Research Institute of the Ruselectronics holding, spoke about this.
+In her opinion, significant changes have taken place in Russia in the field of drone security over the past year.
 The market has become more organized and professional.

-Manufacturers were forced to explain that excessive equipment does not always increase the level of security but rather complicates the updating process in the future.
+Manufacturers were forced to explain that excessive equipment does not always increase the level of security, but rather complicates the updating process in the future.

 Why the most modern anti-drone defense systems quickly become ineffective